Przemyslaw11/Cones_tracking_model_YOLO_V7/README.md

 # Cones_tracking_model
-Model was made as an exercise in the science club : AGH_RACING
+Model was made as a task in the science club : AGH_RACING

 # Model's basic documentation:
  - Dataset consists of [?]GB photos of cones in Supervisely format.
 Training set consists [?]% of all photos and testing set consists [?]% of all photos.